If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Blog

-Foot surgery is sometimes necessary to treat a foot ailment.
-To learn more, contact Dr. Stephan J. LaPointe of Georgia Foot & Ankle Specialists .
-Our doctor will assist you with all of your foot and ankle needs.
+Poor circulation is a serious condition and needs immediate medical attention.
+If you have any concerns with poor circulation in your feet contact Dr. Stephan J. LaPointe of Georgia Foot & Ankle Specialists .
+Our doctor will treat your foot and ankle needs.

 If you have any questions please feel free to contact our office located in Rome, GA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.